janbjorge/pgqueuer/docs/scheduler.md

 After defining the schedules, the `Scheduler` can be started by calling its `run()` method.
 It will continuously poll for jobs that need to be executed and dispatch them accordingly.

 ### Integration with CLI
-The CLI allows users to run either a `QueueManager` or a `Scheduler` instance.
+The CLI allows users to run either a `QueueManager` or a `SchedulerManager` instance.
 This means you can easily switch between queue and schedule modes by specifying the appropriate factory function in the CLI.

-To run the `Scheduler` class using the CLI, you can use the `run` command and provide the path to your factory function that creates the `Scheduler` instance.
+To run the `SchedulerManager` class using the CLI, you can use the `run` command and provide the path to your factory function that creates the `SchedulerManager` instance.
 For example:

 ```sh
 pgq run myapp.create_scheduler